rafatieppo/lucylattes/README.md

 ## Logs
 <a name="logss"></a>

+### Mon 2024-08-12 18:03:21 -04
+- On `relatorio_producao.html` the initial and final period to evaluate the data (projects, papers, ...) was not working.
+It was because a date fitering function had not been implemented.
+It was solved and the report period is the same of year (initial / end) input.

 ### Sun 2024-08-11 09:14:53 -04
 - On `report.py` had an error to filter projetcts, paper, etc. It was because the `report.py` was reading `config.txt` instead `config_tk.txt.` The issues has been solved with a new functions in `support_functions.py`: `yearlimit_forfilter_tk()` , and some changes in `read_set_config.py` class: `configSetup`.
 The next step is to fix filter in `report.py`.